-Rahul Gandhi still might not be a force alone but he is definitely not an inconsequential ‘Pappu’ any more

-Rahul Gandhi still might not be a force alone but he is definitely not an inconsequential ‘Pappu’ an
+Rahul Gandhi may not be a force alone yet but he is not no more a ‘Pappu’ either

 New Delhi, Dec 17: Rahul Gandhi completed a year as the president of the Indian National Congress (INC) on December 16 after succeeding his mother Sonia Gandhi who was the longest-serving chief, doing the duty for almost two decades.
 Rahul was often mocked as the leader of a party which will turn 133 in a fortnight and had as its president stalwarts during his long journey, one after another.